The Reality of Hiring an AI Agent Development Company Right Now

-So you’re looking to hire an AI agent development company.
-You’re probably realizing that there is a rather large technological gap between “cool demo” and “production-ready enterprise application.”
+So you are looking for an AI agent development firm to employ.
+You are likely coming to the realization that there is quite a technological chasm between “cool demo” and “enterprise solution.”

-So here is my two cents: as a potential customer of an AI agent development company, you need an organization that is going to be able to talk to you about the realities of developing an AI application.
-You need an organization that understands the realities of developing an application that uses generative AI.
-If they can’t talk to you about cognitive architecture or how they deal with context windows in long developmental cycles, then you need to run.
+And here’s what I think: as a customer for an AI agent development company, you want a firm who can communicate with you about the reality of creating an AI program.
+You want a firm who knows the realities of creating an AI program using generative AI.
+If they can’t tell you anything about cognitive architecture or how they handle context windows in long-term development cycles, you want to get out fast.

 What Actually Makes an AI Agent Different?

-Every AI agent depends heavily on an underlying large language model (LLM) to act as its reasoning engine in custom AI agent development.
-But the LLM is just the brain.
-The agentic AI solution wraps that brain in software that gives it hands (APIs), memory (databases), and rules (guardrails).
+All AI agents heavily rely on a large language model (LLM) that acts as a reasoning engine when developing custom AI agents.
+But the LLM is only the brain.
+Agentic AI surrounds the brain with software that equips it with hands (APIs), memory (databases), and guardrails.

 The Anatomy of Powerful AI Agents